V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/platformio.md

 ### Build

-At this point it is ready to go.
-Most boards can be plugged in a "flashed"  or some boards just want you to compile the firmware and load it onto an SD card.
-Only the last step differs.

 Hit the check mark to build (or compile) the firmware.
 Most items will say "ignored" as it only builds for the one specified board.

 ![!VS Code Compile](https://www.v1engineering.com/wp-content/uploads/2019/12/build.png){: width="400"}